CENTER FOR ACADEMIC EXCELLENCE

 Here are a few tips to get you off to a good start in your online course.
 Online courses require a little extra: extra organization, extra time management, and extra patience.
 If you are lacking in any of these areas, this is a good opportunity to grow.

-- Familiarize yourself with Blackboard (or other course shell).
+4. Familiarize yourself with D2L Brightspace (or other course shell).
 Does it function properly with your computer?
 Can you navigate easily and find all of the information you need?
 Utilize any resources your professor has provided (lectures, tutorials, etc.) and do read the extra readings and always do “optional” homework.

-- Communicate.
+7. Communicate.
 If you have a question, ask.
-(Know how your professor prefers to receive questions and know how to contact the HELP desk.)
-Share any problems or confusion with your professor or HELP desk right away.
+(Know how your professor prefers to receive questions and know how to contact the IT Service Center/Help Desk.)
+Share any problems or confusion with your professor or IT Service Center/Help Desk right away.
 Also, if you will be travelling during the course, let your professor know the dates, just in case you run into a problem with Wi-Fi access.

 Registering for Classes